10XGenomics/enclone/README.md

 By default, `enclone` prints clonotypes in this human-readable form.
 You can also instruct `enclone` to print clonotypes in machine-readable forms that are suitable for input to other programs.

+We are greatly interested in your feedback and ideas you may have to make `enclone` as useful as possible.
+You can write to us at enclone@10xgenomics.com.

 ___________________________________________________________________________________________________